agbrs/agb/book/src/introduction/introduction.md

 # Helpful links

 * [agb's GitHub](https://github.com/agbrs/agb) all development happens here
+* [agb's Discussion Page](https://github.com/agbrs/agb/discussions) a forum where you can ask for help on the usage of agb
 * [agb's crates.io page](https://crates.io/crates/agb)
 * [agb's documentation](https://docs.rs/agb) which is useful if you need a quick reference
 * [Awesome Game Boy Advance development](https://github.com/gbdev/awesome-gbadev) contains links to popular libraries, emulators and the super friendly gbadev discord